Have you ever heard the story of mermaids living on beautiful Jeju Island, off the coast of South Korea?

 As of 2011, there were about 5000 women divers on Jeju Island, South Korea.
 Most of them are over 50, and even some are 70 or 80 years old.

-This diving activity has its roots in ancient times when the men went to the sea, and many of them did not return.
-The women at home alone raised their children, taking care of the tasks.
+This diving activity has its roots in ancient times when the men went to the sea, and many did not return.
+So the women at home alone raised their children, taking care of the tasks.

 The history of Hanenyeo